gleicher/gleicher.github.io/content/_index.md

 ## Michael Gleicher

 Professor
 Department of Computer Sciences
 University of Wisconsin, Madison
 1210 West Dayton St.
 Madison, WI 53706
 [`gleicher@cs.wisc.edu`](mailto:gleicher@cs.wisc.edu)

+**Office:** 6385 Computer Sciences

-**Office Hour:** (Summer 2022) By appointment.
+**Office Hour:** (Fall 2022) Wednesdays, 2:30pm-3:30pm.
 {{< /leftpic >}}

 I am a professor working in areas related to Visual Computing.
 My research these days is mainly about **robotics** and **data visualization.** With both, I am interested in how we can make them useful for people.
 I remain interested in animation, virtual reality, multimedia, ...